 EnerOutlook is a free interactive online application, displaying long-term energy trends at world region level through maps and graphs.
 Intuitively browse and visualize annual projections on primary and final energy consumption and prices, CO2 emissions, electricity and natural gas.
 Access long-term trends from the globally recognized POLES model, covering both fossil fuels and renewable energy.

 Detailed country reports offering independent, granular analysis of proven energy transition progress (relative to Paris Agreement pledges) in emerging markets.
 Progress is broken down into sectors and industrial branches.
 Includes three forecasts elaborated through our robust scenario-based approach.

 EnerDemand provides a unique selection of data to monitor energy efficiency trends and access detailed information for the world’s most energy-consuming countries.

 Up to 300 time series (or data series) by country on oil, natural gas, biofuel, coal and power markets for over 40 OECD and non-OECD countries.
 Updated every month with latest available data from premium sources.
 Provides statistics from premium sources on production, import, export and consumption.

-Long-term, global and country-level forecasts to 2040 for demand, prices and GHG emissions by sector for all energies and power-mix forecasts.
+Long-term, country-level forecasts through 2040 for demand, prices, power generation and GHG emissions by sector for all energies and power-mix forecasts.
 Three exclusive scenario projections from the globally recognized POLES model.
 65+ countries and aggregates covered.

 Benefit from a free trial of the Enerdata Information Services